martinrue/parol-api/README.md

 # Parol API

-The HTTP API for Parol – the speech robot for Esperanto.
+The HTTP API for Parol – the Esperanto speech robot.

 ## Building